John-R-Wallace-NOAA/Survivorship_plot_in_R/README.md

 Create a survivorship plot in R with natural mortality (M) and optional harvesting (e.g. fishing) mortality on adults (F.Adult).
 Includes (by default) an estimate of M from the R package FishLife (https://github.com/James-Thorson-NOAA/FishLife) which is required for FishLife's estimate.
+(The 'lattice' R package is also used.)

 Examples: